robtweed/qewd-jsdb/README.md

   - Persistent XML DOM (with XPath support)

-- a WebSocket-based browser viewer page that allows you to view, in real-time, changes made the physical database via the above explorer web pages
+- a WebSocket-based browser viewer page that allows you to view, in real-time, changes made the physical YottaDB or IRIS database via the above *explorer* web pages

-## Try it out
+## Getting Started

 For the IRIS / AWS Version, see [these instructions](./IRIS.md).